Quick Start

 VITE_GATEWAY_URL | https://gateway.svc.nno.app |

-VITE_AUTH_URL | Your platform's auth worker URL (printed by nno project init) |
+VITE_AUTH_URL | Your platform's auth worker URL (printed by nno setup) |

 VITE_PLATFORM_ID | Your 10-character platform ID |